Bereaved families demand ‘core’ role in Covid inquiry as ‘investigative’ phase begins

 “We’re a small group, we don’t have the money or resources, and we’re worried we’ll be outgunned by their legal team.
 We need to have the right to challenge the government.”

-The RCN, which also said it was satisfied with the inquiry’s approach so far, has raised 34 points to the chair that it believes should be addressed during proceedings.
+The RCN has meanwhile raised 34 points to the chair of the inquiry that it believes should be addressed during proceedings.

 UK news in pictures